 Performance measure: A regional palliative/aged care action plan was developed by the consortium and implemented.
-A copy of the plan is can be found on page 46, appendix 4.
+A copy of the plan is can be found on Appendix 4.

 - State and regional palliative/aged care action plans developed - Joint resources to support the provision of end-of life care in aged care services developed